What can I claim when I have a child?

 Sure Start Maternity Grant

-If you have recently had your first baby or adopted a child and don’t have other children under 16, you may be able to claim a Sure Start Maternity Grant if you are on benefits including Tax Credits or Universal Credit.
+If you have recently had your first baby or adopted a child and don’t have other children under 16, you may be able to claim a Sure Start Maternity Grant if you are on benefits including Universal Credit.
 If you live in Scotland, you may be able to claim a Best Start Grant instead (payable for other children too, not just your first baby, and payable at other stages in a child’s life).

 Healthy Start Scheme